 The point here is the inadequacy of showing COI epistemological issues (Chapter One), the indeterminacy of CAH (Chapter Two), and the historical and geopolitical repressions (Chapter Three).
 De-fetishization of North Korea begins with recognizing our transgressive enjoyment of the victim-Other’s suffering and longing to be like us, our enjoyment of ‘the regime’ as obstacle to wholeness (i.e., primordial father) and other fantasy-roles described further below.
 It is the positioning of this sinthome (North Korea as fantasy-object) as fully internal to the reality of the Other that makes possible the ultimate destructive act: the passage a l’acte (i.e. war, Ibid: 92) described at the very end of this dissertation.
 By contrast, de-fetishization means locating the sinthome entirely within our ideology, giving it a Symbolic presence and thereby laying bare its emptiness.

 The last and probably most-difficult concept is objet petit a.
 It is simply an objectification of the void/discontinuity created by the emergence of the M-S that is intrinsic to the subject as the space of her fantasy/desire.
-As applied to ideology, the abject Other (the excluded persons of any ideology) is the space of ideological fantasy, and these fantasies always depends upon the repression of the Other’s real subjectivity.
+As applied to ideology, the abject Other (the excluded persons of any ideology) is the space of ideological fantasy, and these fantasies always depend upon the repression of the Other’s real subjectivity.

 To avoid confusion, it is crucial to recognize that objet petit a is a massive concept at the very center of all subjectivity for Lacanians.
 This application to ideology is just one of myriad forms it can take.
 In fact, objet a is the diametrical opposite of the M-S: whereas the latter is “the subjective supplement which sustains the symbolic order”, objet a is “the objective supplement which sustains subjectivity” (Žižek cf. Wood 2012: 14).
 It is the surplus to the ‘mirror surface’ of the subject that becomes relevant as the subject is ‘split’ or ‘castrated’ in early childhood with entrance into language (i.e. becomes divided between conscious and unconscious).
 The Lacanian subject is a mirror surface (a ‘blank slate’) plus objet a (i.e. how I perceive myself in the Other’s gaze, how I project myself into an object).
 Thus anytime we become obsessed with a former lover, or feel some strange attachment to an object that was owned by a recently deceased loved one, or see something beyond ourselves in the eye of the Other, we are encountering objet a.
 To say an Other is objet a of ideology is to identify this Other as the abjection that plays a set of roles in ideological fantasy and sustains the hegemonic Master-Signifier (ideology).